gracelang/language/spec.md

 a required method's body must be empty.
 Requesting a method that is annotated **`required`** will generate a run-time error.

+### Overriding Methods

+Methods may be annotated as **overrides**.
+An overriding method must override a method from its parent with the same name and parameter types This annotation is optional: local methods override parents' methods with or without the **overrides* annotations.

 #### Examples

 The example below shows how a class can use a method to override an accessor method for an inherited variable.

     class pedigreeCatColoured (aColour) named (aName) {
         inherits catColoured (aColour) named (aName)